flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-building-production-images.md

 ### Auxiliary infrastructure

-Apart from infrastructure to run the CI /builds on we also need a server for caching build artifacts.
+Apart from infrastructure to run the CI / builds on we also need a server for caching build artifacts.
-Build artifacts are mostly container images - with only few exceptions - and are almost always huge (some gigabites).
+Build artifacts are mostly container images - with only few exceptions - and are almost always huge (some gigabytes).
 To not overly pollute CI workers' disk space, the build scripts support an "artifact cache" server.
 Requirements for this server are rather simple - it should have sufficient disk space (we use 7TB on Flatcar's CI and can hold ~50 past builds), ssh access (for rsync) and serve artifacts from the (rsync/ssh) path prefix via HTTPS.
-See the `BUILDCACHE_...` settings in the [CI automation settings file](https://github.com/flatcar-linux/scripts/blob/main/ci-automation/ci-config.env) for adapting the build scripts to your environment.
+See the `BUILDCACHE_…` settings in the [CI automation settings file](https://github.com/flatcar-linux/scripts/blob/main/ci-automation/ci-config.env) for adapting the build scripts to your environment.

 [scripts-repo-ci]: https://github.com/flatcar-linux/scripts/tree/main/ci-automation
-[mod-cl]: sdk-modifying-flatcar
+[mod-cl]: sdk-modifying-flatcar.md